Developer-lfierro743/EaglecraftY/README.md

 Email: XojangStudiozZB@mail.com

-Website: www.xojangstudios.com
+Website: Comming soon!

 ## Disclaimer
-## EaglecraftY is a non-commercial, independent project created by Xojang Studios ZB.
+> EaglecraftY is a non-commercial, independent project created by Xojang Studios ZB.
 It is not affiliated with Mojang, Microsoft, or any of their subsidiaries.

-Copyright © 2024-2025 Xojang Studios.
-All rights reserved.
+**Copyright © 2024-2025 Xojang Studios.
+All rights reserved.**